pkozakdev/kmeans-clustering/README.md

 # kmeans-clustering
-Implementation of a simple K-means clustering algorithm with Java and Apache Flink - University Project.
+Implementation of a simple K-means clustering algorithm in Java and Apache Flink - University Project.